My Favorite Recipes of 2017

 The first mashed potatoes I ever truly loved and the only ones I will make from here on out.
 No Instant Pot?
 You can make them on your stovetop too!
 Greek yogurt is my secret to making these spuds taste ultra rich, creamy, and holiday-worthy, but they are healthy enough for a weeknight side dish too.

 Using canned pumpkin as a base for soup completely changed my quick weeknight meal game this fall.
 This soup is laced with beautiful, vibrant flavors, and I looked forward to lunch every day that it was in our refrigerator.

 And because I couldn’t help but include just one more….

 Never had I ever had a dessert made from such nice ingredients that tastes so naughty.
 These treats are completely raw/vegan, naturally sweetened, and taste like caramels, but they are made with dates and cashews instead of sugar and heavy cream.
 My book club DEVOURED them, and I suspect you will too.

 As I said, I had a super hard time choosing this list!
 While these 11 recipes stood out to me, it was hard to choose!
 You can always find more ideas in my Recipe Index.
 Be sure to check out yesterday’s list of Your Favorite Recipes of 2017 too.

-A Look Back.
-My Favorite Recipes from Prior Years:
+My Favorite Recipes from Other Years

 This post contains some affiliate links, which means that I make a small commission off items you purchase at no additional cost to you.